 That all depends on how quick you walk!
 If walking in a group then we’ll always aim to stay together and will go at the pace of the slowest person.
 You should treat it as a day out and expect it to take six to eight hours to get to the top and back down again.
 We never treat these days as races or endurance tests – the idea is to enjoy yourself.

 Absolutely not!
 As with many outdoor activities you can easily spend a fortune on the latest top-end clothing but there’s really no need.
 Hiking boots are better than walking shoes and walking shoes are better than trainers but if all you have is a pair of firm, comfy trainers then they’ll be fine.

 Starting from the bottom up, you’ll need something comfy to walk in.
-If you’ve bought new footwear try to wear them a few times before you climb Snowdon to make sure they’re a good fit.
+If you’ve bought new footwear try to wear them a few times before your day to make sure they’re a good fit.
 An extra pair of socks can also be a good idea.
 Walking trousers are great particularly the ones you can zip the bottoms off to make shorts.
 Jeans are really bad as if they get wet they become very heavy and are difficult to dry.
 The key to your top half is layers.
 Don’t wear a t-shirt then a big heavy coat – better to wear a t-shirt, a fleece of some sort and a jacket – that way you can easily add/remove layers as the conditions change.
 If you have a hat and gloves then pack them.
 Remember the temperature on the summit will always be considerably less than at sea level so be prepared.
 Finally you’ll need a rucksack to carry everything.
 No need for a huge expedition backpack – just something big enough to carry your lunch and spare bits.
 If you have any questions about what you need on the day, get in touch.

-There are public toilets and a small snack bar just up the road at the Ogwen Centre close to where we end the walk but nothing else throughout the day so be sure to bring everything with you.
+There are public toilets and a small snack bar just up the road at the Ogwen Valley Centre close to where we end the walk but nothing else throughout the day so be sure to bring everything with you.